holepunchto/bare-ndk/README.md

 # bare-ndk

-Android NDK runtime for Bare.
+Android NDK bindings and runtime for Bare.

 ## License